-The Virtual Product Bundles tool for FBA is a hot trending topic between sellers.
-In this article, you can find out everything about this tool, we also offer you a step-by-step guide on how to set up your first product bundle.
+The Virtual Product Bundles tool for FBA is a hot trending topic among sellers.
+In this article, you can find out everything about Amazon Product Bundling, we also offer you a step-by-step guide on how to set up your first product bundle.

 What is the Virtual Product Bundle for FBA?

 The Virtual Product Bundles tool lets brand owners create “virtual” bundles.
 Product Bundles are composed of several products that are sold to consumers as one combined package (a pack or kit with multiple items that are identified by a single ASIN is not considered a bundle).
 There can be between 2 to 5 component ASINS in a bundle, and customers can see them all from the same detail page of Amazon as a single ASIN.
 This allows brand owners to offer bundles without packaging items together or changing FBA inbound inventory.

 Amazon Product Bundling Requirements

 This feature is only available to sellers who own a brand.
 The seller must be internal to the brand and responsible for selling the brand on Amazon (if you do not have access to this feature, you have not been identified as a seller who meets these criteria).

 One of the main points of this program is being able to offer customers multiple products as a bundle at a discount.
 The seller can price the products lower or equal to the sum total of prices of the product in the bundle, if a bundle price becomes higher than the sum of the seller’s component prices, then the bundle will not be purchasable.

 Regarding ASINs, they need to meet the criteria to be eligible for a product bundle category.